Damally/RedshiftWorkshop/Lab4/README.md

 # LAB 4 - Querying S3 Data Lake using Redshift Spectrum
-Now you will learn how to setup your Amazon Redshift Cluster to query historical Data on S3 Data Lake with Redshift Spectrum.
+Now you will learn how to setup your Amazon Redshift Cluster to query Data on S3 Data Lake with Redshift Spectrum.

-In this lab, you will leverage external tables to query data stored in Amazon S3 using parquet file format.
+In this lab, you will use external tables to query data stored in Amazon S3 using parquet file format.
 The external tables definition are created and kept in AWS Glue catalog.
-In this Lab your learn how to create database catalog in Glue, create crawler jobs that will detect tables and paritions in S3 and Query data on S3 using Redshift local tables and external tables via Spectrum.
+In this Lab you will learn how to create database catalog in Glue, create crawler jobs that will detect tables and partitions based on data stored in S3.
+Later you will query data on S3 using external tables via Amazon Redshift Spectrum.

 ## Contents